microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communication-online-meeting-application-access-policy.md

 > [!NOTE]
 >
 > - _Identity_ refers to the policy name when creating the policy, but the user ID when granting the policy.
-> - When granting the policy, it will be applied to both Online meetings and Virtual events.
-If you prefer to manage Online meetings and Virtual events separately, it is advisable to have two separate applications.
+> - When granting the policy, it will be applied to both online meetings and virtual events.
+If you prefer to manage online meetings and virtual events separately, it is advisable to have two separate applications.
 > - Changes to application access policies can take up to 30 minutes to take effect in Microsoft Graph REST API calls.

 ## Supported permissions and additional resources